Computing importance weights for Markov chain Monte Carlo via couplings: an application to f-divergence diagnostics

 \[\begin{equation} \mathbb{P}\left( \frac{1}{M}\sum_{m=1}^{M} f(M W_t^m) \le D_f(\pi \| \mu_t) - \varepsilon \right) \to 0 \quad \text{as } M \to \infty \end{equation}\]

-Theoretical Results 3 & 4: Convergence to Zero
+Theoretical Result 3: Convergence to Zero

-Theorem (Geometric Convergence) If \(\mathbb{P}(X' = Y' \mid x,y) \ge p_c > 0\) for all \(x,y\), the weights converge exponentially fast: \[\begin{equation} \mathbb{E}[\|W_t - \bar{W}\|_2^2] = O(\rho^t) \quad \text{for some } 0 < \rho < 1 \end{equation}\]
+Theorem (Geometric Weight Convergence) Under the uniform coupling assumption, the weights converge exponentially fast to the uniform distribution \(\bar{W} = (1/2N, \dots, 1/2N)\): \[\begin{equation} \mathbb{E}[\|W_t - \bar{W}\|_2^2] = O(\rho^t) \quad \text{for some } 0 <\rho < 1 \end{equation}\]

-Theorem (Almost Sure Convergence) Under general ergodicity conditions (no rate required): \[\begin{equation} W_t \xrightarrow{a.s.} \bar{W} = (1/2N, \dots, 1/2N) \quad \text{as } t \to \infty \end{equation}\]
+Theorem (Almost Sure Convergence) Under general ergodicity conditions (without requiring the uniform coupling bound), the weights converge almost surely to the uniform distribution \(\bar{W} = (1/2N, \dots, 1/2N)\): \[\begin{equation} W_t \xrightarrow{a.s.} \bar{W} \quad \text{as } t \to \infty \end{equation}\]

 Experiment 2: MALA on Stochastic Volatility